-The Forum has been a successful model for decisions made to date, in allocating over £72m of public funds, i.e. Growing Places Fund (GPF), Regional Growth and Local Growth Funds (LGF), in conjunction with the processes of the Accountable Body.
+The Forum has been a successful model for decisions made to date, in allocating over £72m of public funds, i.e. Growing Places Fund (GPF), Regional Growth and Local Growth Funds (LGF), in conjunction with the processes of the Accountable Body (AB) (the Royal Borough of Windsor & Maidenhead).
 Those matters reserved for the Forum are summarised in the diagram below, which also illustrates how the other decision-making bodies and the LEP work and are tied together.

 Our governance arrangements have improved over three iterations of our Assurance Framework and two Peer Reviews with other LEPs.
 They are under constant review by the CEO and our Nominations & Governance Committee and can be refined as necessary on an ongoing basis.